-With meta tags especially—though this is also important for general site copy—you want to avoid squeezing in keywords for the sake of squeezing in keywords, also known as keyword stuffing.
+With meta tags especially—though this is also important for general SEO copywriting—you want to avoid squeezing in keywords for the sake of squeezing in keywords, also known as keyword stuffing.
 “10 Great Instagram Captions, Good Instagram Captions, and Funny Instagram Captions That Will Make You ROFL” is not a good title.

-- Descriptions.
 Optimal description length has oscillated in recent years, but today it stands at 155-160.
-In terms of content, here’s a formula to live by: target keyword + ancillary keywords (if natural) + descriptors + call-to-action = in the money.
-So: “SEO Audits are hard.
-WordStream makes them easy.
-We’ve nailed down 10 core steps to any successful SEO audit.
-Come check out our quick, simple 10-step SEO audit.”
+In terms of content, here’s a formula to live by: target keyword + ancillary keywords (if natural) + descriptors/call to action = in the money.
+So: “SEO audits are essential for ranking on Google.
+Learn how to do an SEO audit in 10 easy steps and get the tips and tools you need to succeed.

 Making even small updates to a page signals to Google that it should crawl that page.
 As such, regular updates will help keep your pages fresh and relevant in the eyes of the search engine.

 There are two types of content that should be updated regularly:

 Pages that rank just outside the top 10 should be updated religiously to give them a chance to move up to page one.
 A similar approach should be taken with pages that rank just outside the top 3.
 Traffic falls off precipitously after the first 3 spots, and nearly altogether after the first page.